jacobintern/leetCode/Q91_max_consecutive_ones/README.md

 ## Beginners Guide

-Given a binary array nums, return the maximum number of consecutive 1's in the array.
+Given a binary array `nums`, return the maximum number of consecutive `1`'s in the array.

 ### Example 1